Year of Science 2017-18

 February 25 — Tikvat Israel University (Tikvat Israel U), a day of learning featuring congregants “teaching” topics of interest and will feature a Science Track.
 Program currently scheduled to start at 10 am.

 March 9-11 — Year of Science Scholars Weekend featuring Rabbi Geoff Mitelman, Founding Director of Sinai and Synapses based at The National Jewish Center for Learning and Leadership in New York.
-The weekend will probably involve a Friday night program (Shabbat Dinner with speaker; a Shabbat Kiddush (with speaker) and possibly a Saturday night or Sunday event featuring the speaker.
+The weekend will involve a Friday night program (Shabbat Dinner with speaker); a Shabbat Kiddush (with speaker) and Sunday Bagels featuring the speaker.
 Topics under consideration for presentation include “How Do We Talk About Science and Religion?”
 “There are Places I Remember: How Memory Works and How it Doesn’t;” “Is Neuroscience Undercutting Moral Responsibility?” and “Are We Using Technology or Is It Using Us?”
 Program will include some fees and reservations.